Updated June 22, 2021

 Are pools and spas required to close?

-See the guidance for High Risk level.
+See State’s sector guidance for current risk level.

 Are hotels and motels still open?